College Student Summer Internship Program

 In addition, students will attend informal lunch and learn sessions where junior and senior investigators will discuss biomedical science as a career from their personal perspectives and journeys in the field.
 At the end of the program, students present their research findings to other participants as well as to the MWRI faculty and staff at the annual College Program Presentation Day.

 Flexible start and end dates are coordinated between student and the investigator.
 Students will be paid an hourly minimum wage.
 Housing is not provided.
-Current application deadline is February 1.
-Applications must be complete to be considered.
+We will be accepting applications from November 1 through February 1.
+After the February 1 deadline, students will no longer be able to apply.
+All applications must be complete to be considered.

-Applicants who are interested in the College Student Summer Internship Program are required to submit the following information:
+Applicants who are interested in the College Student Summer Internship Program are required to:

 - Apply online at the University of Pittsburgh during the open application period.